bkircher/debezium-postgresql-example/README.md

 The tutorial is with MySQL and apparently an example database.
 Below, however, is with PostgreSQL.

-It's a RH project so of course they use their own Zookeeper and Kafka builds :/

 ## Start everything

     docker-compose up